laravel-enso/documentation/docs/frontend/inventory.md

 - ships `index`, `create`, and `edit` pages for positions and warehouses, plus the labels listing page
 - includes reusable stock-management components such as `ProductLocations`, `PositionsManager`, `Editor`, `EditorLine`, `Lines`, `MoveLine`, and `Mover`
 - adds product-side integrations such as `pages/products/Index.vue`, `pages/products/Edit.vue`, and the `Suppliers` helper
+- exposes the `warehouses` Pinia store used by the backend inventory state provider

 ## Usage